jbrucker/219244/Schedule.md

 ### Week 11
 * Quiz on using JUnit
 * Authentication and intercepters in Play.
 Intercepters let you easily and consistently secure all your non-public resources.
 The Play tutorial section on [Adding Authentication](https://www.playframework.com/documentation/2.2.x/JavaGuide4) describes how.
+*
+**Assignment:** Review security of your application.
+Apply interceptors to all non-public resources.

 ---
 ### Week 10